-If this summer's trip abroad will be your first time on a plane, a few unwritten rules of the airways for those crammed into steerage -- err, coach -- are worth knowing: learning the plane etiquette, which is basically common courtesy at high altitude in a relatively tiny metal tube with seats, will help you avoid unpleasant encounters with fellow passengers whom you can, very accidentally, inconvenience as you all violate each other's personal space for a few hours.
+If this year's trip abroad will be your first time on a plane, a few unwritten rules of the airways for those crammed into steerage -- err, coach -- are worth knowing.
+Learning the plane etiquette, which is basically common courtesy at high altitude in a relatively tiny metal tube with seats, will help you avoid unpleasant encounters with fellow passengers whom you can, very accidentally, inconvenience as you all violate each other's personal space for a few hours.

 The Elbow and Armrest Dilemma

 Just whose armrest is it, anyway?
 Well, if you're in the middle, more power to you if you want to seize sovereignty of armrest territory: the window and aisle already have one each of their very own, thus, the middle seat gets both the interior armrests.
 Feel free to enlighten an armrest-stealing seatmate regarding this rule.

 Have you ever boarded a plane to find the overhead bin above your empty seat row is already full?
 It turns out that some travelers keep an eye on their bag by storing it one row ahead of where they're sitting.
 These passengers are afraid that someone will steal their bag, so they place it in an area where they believe they'll be able to notice if it's taken.
 We've never heard of someone stealing someone else's carry-on bag, and think it would be incredibly noticeable and quickly resolved if someone was to try it.